Intro: Savings Account for Kids

 According to Forbes, savings bonds for kids are not a rewarding experience for them, meaning they may not continuously encourage good saving habits into adulthood in the same way that a savings account for kids might.

 For those who plan to hold onto the bonds until they fully mature or are guaranteed to double, in the case of the Series EE bonds, savings bonds for kids may still be the answer.
-However, with a twenty-year time frame on this type of bond to mature, it would have to be gifted when the child is still very young to be used for college education or a car.
+However, with a twenty-year time frame on this type of bond to mature, it would have to be gifted when the child is still very young to be used for a college education or a car.

 Savings bonds are a relatively easy, low-risk investment with a competitive interest rate given the level of risk involved.
 However, you may still be able to find more rewarding ways to create a desire for your children to save for future expenses.